 As you can see from above, the EOS M6 II is basically the same size as the M3 but 0.9 oz (25.5g) heavier.
 The EOS M and M10 are the smallest, but they have very little grip surface.
 When the absolute smallest option is needed, these models may be the best choice.
-However, the increased grip size found on the M6, M5 and M3 make these cameras much easier to hold onto and, if much time is spent with the camera in hand, these models are a better choice for this reason alone.
-The additional controls these models provide are further reason to take the modest size hit.
+However, the increased grip size found on the M6 II, M6, M5, and M3 makes these cameras much easier to hold onto and, if much time is spent with the camera in hand, these models are a better choice for this reason alone.
+To gain the additional controls these models provide are further reason to take the modest size hit.

 Bluetooth is a relatively new EOS technology feature.
+Multi-device support for Bluetooth connection is now providing, allowing pairing of multiple devices to multiple cameras vs. one device pairing with multiple cameras.
 Utilizing this camera's Bluetooth capability is the Canon BR-E1 Bluetooth Remote.
 Want to be part of your own family picture?
 Or just don't want to deal with a remote release cord when using a tripod?
 This is an accessory you may want.
 In addition to being able to provide non-line-of-sight remote release functionality, this little device is also able to independently control AF and focal length zooming on compatible cameras and lenses (limited at this time).

 Now common is for Canon's latest EOS DSLRs to feature built-in RAW conversion to JPG, complete with many adjustments available for doing so and the M6 II once again supports this feature.
 While shooting in RAW format ensures the highest image quality, this file format is not so welcomed by many of the wirelessly-connected devices.
 With the built-in RAW conversion, you can photograph in RAW format, create a JPG file and then wirelessly transfer it.

-This camera does not feature a built-in GPS, but the Canon Connect App is able to serve as a GPS logger, though battery drain will be high on the logging device.
-While the M5 and M6 do not directly support the Canon GP-E2 GPS Receiver, the GP-E2's logging function can be used to geotag images later (accuracy depends on the camera's date and time being accurately set).
+This camera does not feature a built-in GPS, but the Canon Connect App is able to serve as a GPS logger (battery drain will be high on the logging device).
+While the M5 and M6 II do not directly support the Canon GP-E2 GPS Receiver, the GP-E2's logging function can be used to geotag images later (accuracy depends on the camera's date and time being accurately set).

-The EOS M6 has a self-cleaning sensor system.
+The EOS M6 Mark II has a self-cleaning sensor system.